Polish energy policy protests reflect power struggle | DW | 14.06.2021

-Miners' protests against government plans to restructure the country’s energy sector reflect strategic and political confusion.
+Protests by miners against the government's plans to restructure Poland's energy sector reflect strategic and political confusion.
 There's a lack of dialogue on energy transition policies.

-Polish coal mining and power workers have staged several protests recently.
-Marek Lewandowski, spokesman for the NSZZ Solidarnosc union, estimated 7,000 to 10,000 took part last week alone in Warsaw.
+Polish coal miners and power workers have staged several protests recently.
+Marek Lewandowski, spokesman for the NSZZ Solidarnosc (Solidarity) union, estimated that 7,000 to 10,000 people took part last week alone in Warsaw.

 Poles have long become accustomed to miners' strikes and often raucous protests, but many were surprised after the unions and government appeared to have brokered an agreement to restructure the ailing mining sector in April.